AboubakrH-E/OFUQ-platform/README.md

 ## 🎥 Video Walkthrough

-A full walkthrough of the platform and how it works end to end:
+A full walkthrough of the platform and how it works end to end :

 <div align="center">